trackier/android_sdk/README.md

     public void onCreate() {
         super.onCreate();

-        final String TR_SDK_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; //Please pass your SDK key here.
+        final String TR_SDK_KEY = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; // Please pass your SDK key here.

-        /*While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
+        /* While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
              * In First argument, you need to pass context of the application
              * In second argument, you need to pass the Trackier SDK api key
              * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */
         TrackierSDKConfig sdkConfig = new TrackierSDKConfig(this, TR_SDK_KEY, "development");

-        //Passing User Information on time of initialization
+        // Passing User Information on time of initialization
         sdkConfig.setManualMode(true);
         TrackierSDK.setLocalRefTrack(true, "_");
-        TrackierSDK.setUserId("XXXXXXXX"); //Pass the UserId values here
-        TrackierSDK.setUserEmail("abc@gmail.com"); //Pass the user email id in the argument.
+        TrackierSDK.setUserId("XXXXXXXX"); // Pass the UserId values here TrackierSDK.setUserEmail("abc@gmail.com"); // Pass the user email id in the argument.
         TrackierSDK.initialize(sdkConfig);

     }